TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 19/Deuteronomy 19.7.md

 ---

-Wherefore I command thee, saying, Thou shalt set apart three cities for thee.
+Therefore I command you, saying, You shall set apart three cities for yourselves.